kmcnerney/webpack-react-firebase-startup/README.md

 Please open an issue with any questions or suggestions.

 # Setup
-Install a JavaScript package manager, for example yarn (on Mac: `brew install yarn`). npm works, too
+Install a JavaScript package manager, for example yarn (on Mac: `brew install yarn`). npm works too

 Install dependencies: `yarn` or `npm install`